Yoneda's lemma for internal higher categories: -categories

-In this chapter, we introduce the language and some basic concepts of the theory of categories in an $\infty$-topos $\BB$.
+In this chapter, we introduce the language and some basic concepts of the theory of categories internal to an $\infty$-topos $\BB$.
 We will confine ourselves to discussing only those aspects of the theory that will be needed for the discussion of the Grothendieck construction and Yoneda's lemma in chapter~\ref{chap:yoneda}.
-Sections~\ref{sec:simpObjects} to~\ref{sec:categoriesAsSheaves} set up the general framework and discuss basic properties of the $\infty$-category $\Cat(\BB)$ of categories in $\BB$.
-Section~\ref{sec:objectsMorphisms} features a brief discussion of the objects and morphisms of a category in $\BB$.
-In section~\ref{sec:universe} we define and investigate the universe $\Univ$ for groupoids in $\BB$, and finally sections~\ref{sec:fullyFaithful} and~\ref{sec:subcategories} contain a discussion of fully faithful functors and full subcategories.
+We set up the general framework of higher internal category theory in \S~\ref{sec:simpObjects}--\ref{sec:categoriesAsSheaves}.
+In \S~\ref{sec:objectsMorphisms} we feature a brief discussion of the objects and morphisms of a $\BB$-category.
+We define and investigate the universe $\Univ$ for $\BB$-groupoids in \S~\ref{sec:universe}, and finally \S~\ref{sec:fullyFaithful} and \S~\ref{sec:subcategories} contain a discussion of fully faithful functors and full subcategories.